Subscribe by RSS

 Dillinger Four Interview, 2000

-This interview originally appeared in our ninth issue.
-We met with singer/guitarist Erik Funk and singer/bassist Patrick Costello before one of their shows at Fireside Bowl.
-We talked from inside D4’s van about their new album at the time, Versus God, the band’s relationship with Billie Joe Armstrong, Hopeless Records, South by Southwest, The Triple Rock and more.
+In the spring of 2000, we interviewed Dillinger Four before the release of their milestone album, Versus God.
+This full-length in particular found the band sharpening their sound and taking their songwriting to a new level.
+We spoke with singer/guitarist Erik Funk and singer/bassist Patrick Costello before one of their shows at Fireside Bowl.
+We talked from inside D4’s van about the record, including its lyrics and the motivation behind its title.
+We also conversed about the band’s relationship with Billie Joe from Green Day, a memorable appearance at South by Southwest, The Triple Rock and more.
 Click here to view…

 Share